RobDolin/Data/get-involved.md

 ### 1.4 Become a PCO

-A Precinct Committee Office (PCO) is a volunteer who organizes people in their neighborhood.
+A Precinct Committee Office (PCO) is a volunteer who organizes people who live near them.

 Learn more: http://www.wa-democrats.org/local/pco

 ### 1.5 Serve as an Officer

-Every organization needs volunteers to take minutes at meetings, manage the finances, welcome new members, communicate with existing members, and more.
+Every organization needs volunteers to welcome new members, take minutes at meetings, manage the finances, communicate with existing members, and more.

-Find meetings of your local organization: http://www.wa-democrats.org/page/2016-17-reorganization-meetings
+Find meetings of your local organizations: http://www.wa-democrats.org/page/2016-17-reorganization-meetings

 ## 2. Organizations by Issue Area